 Best Middle School Books for Summer Reading

-My oldest (12 year old girl) loved Hunger Games so much that she read the series 5 times.
+My oldest (12-year-old girl) loved Hunger Games so much that she read the series 5 times.
 She liked Twilight also but was less devoted.
-When she ran out of “good books to read,” I thought it would be easy to find similar series for her.
+When she ran out of “good books to read,” I thought it would be easy to find a similar series for her.
 Alas, no. It turns out that she has very specific requirements.
 The vampires have to be in a MODERN SETTING was a big one.
 C. C. Hunter’s Born at Midnight series fits the bill perfectly and it skews a tad younger than Twilight.

 Picks from Our Middle School Librarian (by Genre)

-Our middle school librarian created a wonderful book list by genre including: Adventure/Mystery, Realistic Fiction, Humorous, Historical Fiction, Graphic Novels, Fantasy, Horror/ Supernatural, Science Fiction, Biographies & Non-Fiction, and Poetry.
+Our middle school librarian created a wonderful book list by genre including Adventure/Mystery, Realistic Fiction, Humorous, Historical Fiction, Graphic Novels, Fantasy, Horror/ Supernatural, Science Fiction, Biographies & Non-Fiction, and Poetry.

 This great list is from the Newton Free Library system.
 It has great detailed book reviews if you click on the title.
 I found many of our favorite new books there that are middle school approved by my daughter and her friends.
-Also Karen Day is a local author and every kid who has read her books has raved about them!

-When wandering the halls of my daughter’s middle school at Parent Visiting Day, I spotted two bulletin boards with a first day assignment each new 6th grader did in which they listed their favorite book or books.
+When wandering the halls of my daughter’s middle school at Parent Visiting Day, I spotted two bulletin boards with a first-day assignment each new 6th grader did in which they listed their favorite book or books.
 I wrote them all down in my iPhone and posted them here.
 It’s from the horse’s mouth!

 I have become a great fan of graphic novels and these are some new favorites of ours.
 I could use more ideas.
 What graphic novels do you like?